ItssMorgs/ItssMorgs/README.md

 ✧ Gym enjoyer 🏋️‍♀️
 ✧ Anime & manga enjoyer ✨

-♡ I'm in a lot of fandoms, but I'll likely interact if you're from:
+ღ I'm in a lot of fandoms, but I'll likely interact if you're from:

 ❤︎ Oshi no Ko
 ❤︎ Spy × Family